Cheaper by the Dozen 2: Plot

 The next morning, Tom goes to the Cup to compete with Kyle and Nigel, the only two still willing to go.
-However, after discovering an old "Team Baker" flag, Kate and the other kids show up, forgiving Tom and willing to compete again.
-After the events, however, the Bakers and the Murtaughs are tied for first; a tiebreaking canoe race is announced, in which every family member must compete.
+However, after discovering an old "Team Baker" flag, Kate and the other kids show up, willing to compete again.
+After the events, the Bakers and the Murtaughs are tied for first; a tiebreaking canoe race is announced, in which every family member must compete.

-During the canoe race, Nora goes into labor.
+During the race, Nora goes into labor.
 The Murtaughs want to help, but Jimmy, sensing the opportunity to defeat Tom once and for all, refuses.
 The Murtaugh children jump out of the canoe to help the Bakers.
 While arguing with Sarina, Jimmy reveals that he was jealous of Tom being the popular one when they were younger.
-Eventually, Sarina convinces him to help and the two families work together to get Nora to the hospital.
-Bud, Lorraine, who is the baby's godmother, and Kate go with Nora to the delivery room, while Tom, Jimmy, Sarina, and the rest of the kids stay in the waiting room.
+Eventually, Sarina convinces him to help, and the families work together to get Nora to the hospital.

-While talking with Jimmy, Tom realizes that he has to let his kids grow, but wherever they go, they will always be together as a family.
-Nora then gives birth to a baby boy whom she and Bud named after his maternal grandfather Tom, who has shown them that "there is no way to be a perfect parent, but a million ways to be a really good one."

 Bud announces that he and Nora have bought the cabin back at the lake.
-Nora, Bud, and baby Tom leave for Houston a few days later, and the family enjoys the rest of their vacation.
+Nora, Bud, and Baby Tom leave for Houston a few days later, and the family enjoys the rest of their vacation.